TheThingsIndustries/lorawan-stack-docs/doc/content/reference/spec-regional-parameters/index.md

 - LoRaWAN Regional Parameters 1.1 Rev A
 - LoRaWAN Regional Parameters 1.1 Rev B

 The LoRaWAN Regional Parameters specification versions are available from the [LoRa Alliance resource hub](https://lora-alliance.org/resource-hub/).
+More information is also available in [The Things Network LoRaWAN documentation](https://www.thethingsnetwork.org/docs/lorawan/regional-parameters/).

 In addition, {{% tts %}} supports Class A, B, C, and multicast group devices.
 See the [Class B]({{< ref "devices/class-b" >}}), [Class C]({{< ref "devices/class-c" >}}), and [Multicast]({{< ref "devices/multicast" >}}) references for special instructions when using these device classes.